solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 sudo ./tpm_device_provision
 ```

 >NOTE:  This command will fail on a device that does not have a hardward or software TPM installed.
-In order to utilize a hardward based TPM, you would need an actual device, or a nested TPM enabled virtual machine running.
-The Azure template provisionged an Ubuntu image that does not have a hardward TPM enabled.
+In order to utilize a hardward based TPM, you would need an actual device with a TPM security chip, or a nested machine with a TPM enabled virtual machine running.
+The Azure template provisions an Ubuntu image that does not have a hardward TPM enabled.

 ![This shows what happens with the device does not have a hardware or software TPM ](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image003.png "Failed TPM command")